patrickahase/room2.fm/bf-assets/bf-notes.md

 - calculate distance b/w visitor and Arts House Nth Melb **maybe not including this, too much primacy of the live event**
     > how do we feel about requesting geolocation tho **feel good about this option, maybe add Where Are We to AoC modal**

+# 19/09/22 meet w/ PH
+- haven't done sunset calc stuff yet but have noted some ideas in the modal
+    > talk about possibilities for changeover
+- moon calendar
+    > styling
+    > writing moon illos into an array

 # 03/08/22 meeting w/ Raag and PH
 - Done so far: setting times to UTC+10, moon phase calculations, checking sunrise times, added a weather API/library but haven't started using this yet